richard-ramos/solidity-diagram-gen/README.md

 ## Application Programming Interface (API)

-The main function that parses Solidity source code from files or files in folders is `parseUmlClassesFromFiles`.
+The main function that parses Solidity source code from files or files in folders is [parseUmlClassesFromFiles](./lib/fileParser.d.ts#L3).
 This returns an array of UML class objects.

-`EtherscanParser` is a class that parses Etherscan's verified Solidity source code for a contract.
+[EtherscanParser](./lib/etherscanParser.d.ts#L5) is a class that parses Etherscan's verified Solidity source code for a contract.
 For example
 ```ts
 import { convertUmlClassesToSvg, EtherscanParser } from 'sol2uml'